chrsonline/uber-movies-hw/README.md

 ### Technology used

-Backend
+##### Backend

+PHP - I chose PHP based on my experience with the language and frameworks.
-Laravel - framework for MVC, database access, event triggers and console commands Google Places API - geocoding locations to get displayable coordinates phpunit - for tests
+Laravel - PHP Framework for MVC, database access, event triggers and console commands Google Places API - For geocoding locations to displayable coordinates.
+PHPUnit - Unit testing framework for the backend application.
+Gulp.js - Build system for compiling sass and javascript files.

-Frontend
+##### Frontend

 Google maps API
-Backbone.js - For maintaining front-end data models and related view underscore.js - For templating jquery - For various DOM manipulation and page load event structure. gulp - build system for compiling sass and simplifying (concatenating) javascript
+Backbone.js - Framework for front-end data models and related data views. underscore.js - Templating language for rendering HTML views on the page. jQuery - DOM manipulation and events.

 See the [architecture diagram](docs/architecture-diagram.png) here for an overview of the platform and core abstractions that are used.